ali-mashayekhi/css-components/accordion-component/README.md

 # Accordion Component

-This is a simple accordion component styled by only CSS.
+This is a accordion component styled by only CSS.

 ## Table of contents